SS James Carruthers: Aftermath

 After the great storm finally blew itself out late on November 10, copious amounts of wreckage from several boats began to wash onto Lake Huron's shores.
 Evidence of the James Carruthers was slow at first, until great amounts of debris from Canada's newest and largest freighter began coming ashore, mostly near Kincardine and Point Clark.
 A large field of wreckage was found offshore between Kincardine and Goderich, nearly 70 mi south of the James Carrutherss known course.
 Several bodies of the crew washed ashore as well, mostly around Point Clark.
 Captain Wright was identified by his large red mustache.
-Most of the bodies wore life jackets and heavy coats, indicating that they had had time to prepare for disaster.
+Most of the bodies wore life jackets and heavy coats, indicating that they did have time to prepare for disaster.
 During the height of the storm late on the afternoon of November 9, several witnesses heard steamer whistles and sighted distress rockets far offshore of Inverhuron.
 It was concluded that the rockets were from the James Carruthers as most of her wreckage and crew were found in the vicinity.
-How the brand-new freighter sank, and how she came to be so far off course remain mysteries.
+How the brand-new freighter sank, and how she came to be so far off course remains a mystery.

 The wreck of James Carruthers was located upside down on 26 May 2025, in 190 ft of water, on the American side of Lake Huron, 20 miles east of Harbor Beach.